Review of 2017 Medical Office Software

 Google G-Suite has evolved considerably from its free edition roots.
 You can now upgrade to the more full-featured G-Suite for just $4.17 per month, per user, if you commit to a year-long subscription.
 This software is highly familiar for many users, and it has received numerous security certifications from organizations ranging from ISO-27017 to HIPAA.

 Your team might already use Google Docs, Gmail, or other G-Suite products.
-To protect your practice and to remain HIPAA-compliant, however, you might want to file a Business Associate Agreement, or BAA, with Google.
+But if you want to put PHI on their system, to protect your practice and to remain HIPAA-compliant, you will want to sign a Business Associate Agreement (BAA) with Google.
 This document requires Google to notify the administrator in the event of a breach and to take other steps to protect personal health information, or PHI, as HIPAA defines it.

-While the paid version offers more features than the standard free Google software, it is not the most robust option on the market.
-You might find that it lacks features that you have come to expect, and you will get similar functionality (plus far more features) with an EMR like PracticeSuite.
+While the paid version offers more features than the standard free Google software, The big drawback is that it cannot integrate, or speak to your medical system.
+You will get similar functionality, plus far more features with an medical office software like PracticeSuite.
 (Read our full review here.)

 Microsoft Office 365